catseye/DAM/README.md

 and then you will have `DAM` as well as all the standard widget makers (nested under `DAM`) at your fingertips.

-Note that, for convenience, `dist/dam-plus-widgets-0.2.min.js` is built from `src/dam-plus-widgets.js`, and minified for production, with some node.js tooling (browserify and so forth) defined in the `package.json` in this repo.
+### Distribution files

+Note that the `package.json` supplied in this repository builds the files in `dist/` from the source files in `src/` using Browserify and Babel.
-But in a pinch, it could easily be constructed by hand from the files `src/dam.js` and `src/dam-widgets.js`.
+It builds minified versions too.
+But this is just a convenience.
+The file `src/dam.js` is ES5 JavaScript and can be loaded directly in a web page and it will work fine in most modern browsers.
+Similarly, `dam-plus-widgets-0.2.js` could, in a pinch, be constructed by hand from the files `src/dam.js` and `src/dam-widgets.js`.

 ### Advanced widget creation